 The Episcopal church is a liturgical church, meaning that our worship has a structure.

-We gather, our praise band leads us into worship generally with three contemporary
+Our praise band leads us into worship generally with three contemporary Christian

-Christian songs.
-During the school year, kids from K-4th grade will leave after the
+songs.
+During the school year, kids from K-4th grade leave after the opening songs

-and our direction.
-These messages are not dry or boring; be prepared to look at scripture
+These messages are not dry or boring.
+Be prepared to look at scripture in a new

-in a new way, from a different perspective, be prepared to think, reflect, laugh, be inspired.
+way, from a different perspective.
+Be prepared to think, reflect, laugh, be inspired.

-After the message we pray together for the needs of the world, our local community and
+After the message, we pray together for the needs of the world, our local community

 The kids return for the second half of the service, which is the celebration of